 Curcumin is said to be the main active ingredient in the spice, turmeric.
 The stuff that makes up curcumin are called “curcuminoids.”
 Curcumin is an antioxidant and there is evidence that curcumin has anti-inflammatory properties.
 This anti-inflammatory effect is likely at the root of the “joint comfort” claim for Green Tea CR.
 Two capsules of Green Tea CR provide 250 mg of curcumin.

-I think curcumin is a very interesting spice (and supplement).
-In addition to its anti-inflammatory effects, it also seems to raise nitric oxide, a compound that helps our blood vessels stay healthy.
+Curcumin is an interesting spice (and supplement).
+In addition to its anti-inflammatory effects, it also seems to raise nitric oxide, a compound that helps blood vessels stay healthy.

 While several studies have looked at osteoarthritis, one small study noted that 500 mg of curcumin also helped people with rheumatoid arthritis too.

 Green Tea CR contains a specific, patented brand of curcumin called BCM-95, made by a company called Arjuna Natural Extracts, based in India.
 BCM-95 is a combination of curcumin and the essential oil of curcumin, called Ar-turmerone.

 Like green tea and curcumin, resveratrol also has antioxidant properties.
 It also has some anti-inflammatory properties too.
 Resveratrol is a compound found in grapes as well as other foods.
 It's the reason why some people say red wine (and grape juice) is good for us.